 This paper presents novel immersive simulation-based learning (I-SBL) modules as an alternative active-learning method for teaching and learning fundamental concepts related to database de-sign.
 I-SBL involves a 3-dimensional simulated environment that resembles a real-world system.Students can navigate through the simulated environment (in low- and high-immersion modes),observe and understand the underlying dynamics, evaluate the effect of the changes on the system,and learn by doing.
 The use of such modules is especially important when access to the real system is limited or impossible due to geographical barriers and/or regulations and safety considerations.We assess the impact of the proposed approach by implementing a sample I-SBL module in an undergraduate database class.
 The study involves two groups of students: control and test groups.Students in the control group complete a traditional problem-based learning (PBL) assignment,while the test group uses the I-SBL version of the same assignment.
 The assessment data collected include demographics, prior preparation, motivation, usability tests, and pre/post quizzes to mea-sure knowledge gain.
 Statistical analysis of the results suggests that I-SBL performs at least as wellas PBL.
 The results also provide important insights into the effective design and implementation of I-SBL.

-companies face an increasing pressure from governments and customers for reducing the environmental impact of their activities.
+The problem of improving the environmental performance of a supply chain without entailing excessive cost is becoming a frequent problem as companies face an increasing pressure from governments and customers for reducing the environmental impact of their activities.
 As the environmental improvement of an operating supply chain implies not only technology upgrading decisions, but also decisions regarding the structure of the supply chain itself; deciding on what strategy to follow is a complex task.
 The aim of this work is to provide a bi- objective solution approach for finding such strategy so that both the environmental and financial goals are best met.